hackorlyf/MukundChoudhary.github.io/README.md

 ## Work Experience
 ### Game Developer @ Learn with One
 - Understanding the game mechanics of game developed in Unreal and implementing it in Unity.
-- Clean Building using WebGL and optimizing each project by 80% using the WebGL Optimizer saving upto 85% of space that was initially of the game.
+- Clean Building using WebGL and optimizing each project by 80% using the WebGL Optimizer saving up to 85% of space that was initially of the game.

 ### Open Source Contributor @ Sugerizer
 - Found a Bug.